 Can we please just get on a standard file type.
 Embrace MBE and start building from there.

 See above.
 Why do we spend so much time making the perfect model to then turn around and say wait, don’t look at that look here at this piece of paper.

-Lack of efficiency, business acumen and shifty supply chain games are creating bad results.
+Lack of efficiency, business acumen, and shifty supply chain games are creating bad results.

 We keep hearing that investment in the workforce is happening.
 However, investment doesn’t work when people are increasingly disinterested.
 We can and need to do better in creating a healthy, interesting manufacturing work environment.

-Not to mention time to go get funds.
+Not to mention the time to go get funds.
 We will all benefit by upgrading our shop operating systems and processes.

 Catalyze don't penalize the backbone of global commerce.

 There is no time for petty and bitter cross-shop, cross-OEM, cross-technology battles.
 There is plenty to profit from if we focus on making a better manufacturing environment at large.